signalfx/maestro-ng/README.md

 container, Maestro will execute all `stopped` target state checks.

 Checks are defined via the `lifecycle` dictionary for each defined instance.
-For now, only one type of test exists: TCP port pinging, which accepts the name of one of the defined ports, and an optional `max_wait` parameter that control how longs the test will try for, in seconds.
-If not specified, Maestro will wait up to 60 seconds.
-Maestro will ping the port every second until it succeeds, or `max_wait` seconds is reached.
+The following checks are available: TCP port pinging, and script execution (using the return code).
+Keep in mind that if no `running` lifecycle checks are defined, Maestro considers the service up as soon as the container is up and will keep going with the orchestration play immediately.

+**TCP port pinging** makes Maestro attempt to connect to the configured port (by name), once per second until it succeeds or the `max_wait` value is reached (defaults to 60 seconds).

 Assuming your instance declares a `client` named port, you can make Maestro wait up to 10 seconds for this port to become available by doing